 Q: I am a foreign graduate, what do I need to do to be eligible for the WREB exam?

 A: You will need to contact the state board where you wish to practice dentistry and inform that state board that you are a foreign graduate and want to take the WREB dental exam.
-If you meet the state’s requirements, the state board will send an original letter with the state seal affixed to the WREB office stating that you have met their requirements and are eligible to take the WREB dental exam.
+If you meet the state’s requirements, the state board will send an original letter to the WREB office stating that you have met their requirements and are eligible to take the WREB dental exam.
 This letter is your proof of qualification.
 You may register for an exam before the letter from the state board is received.
 The letter must be received prior to the final deadline, or you will be cancelled from the exam and no refund will be given.
 You will not receive access to your candidate schedule until the original qualifying letter is received from the state board.
+You will not receive your clinical schedule until your file is complete.

 Q: What if I need special accommodations for the exam I am about to take?

 A: Special accommodations are available under certain circumstances.
 WREB will provide reasonable accommodations, auxiliary aids, or services, provided the requested accommodations would not fundamentally alter the measurement of the skills or knowledge the exam is intended to test.
 Requests must be received 45 days prior to the first day of the exam.
-For complete information refer to “Special Accommodations Information” section on the WREB website.
+For complete information refer to “Special Accommodations Information” section on the WREB website found under, Dental Candidates, Policies and Procedures.

 Q: What is the CTP exam?

 A: The Comprehensive Treatment Planning (CTP) exam is a computer simulation exam.
 A case history (including radiographs, photos, charting, medical history) of three patients will be provided.
-Using the information provided, you will have three hours to develop a treatment plan, and then answer questions or perform tasks related to each case.
+Using the information provided, you will have three hours to develop a treatment plan, answer questions related to each case.

-A: The CTP computerized exam can be taken at a Prometric test center.
-Once you are enrolled in an exam, information will be emailed to you.
-This will include the time frame to take the exam, Prometric’s contact information to schedule your appointment, and your eligibility number.
+A: The CTP Computerized Exam can be taken at any Prometric Test Center.
+Once you are enrolled in an exam, information will be emailed to you regarding how to schedule the CTP exam.
+This authorization letter will include the time frame to take the exam, Prometric’s contact information to schedule your appointment, and your eligibility number.

 Q: When will I receive the clinical schedule?

-A: Clinical schedules will be posted online, approximately four weeks prior to the first day of the exam and will include the specific clinic time for the Endodontic exam and your Candidate ID.
-You will need your login and password to access your schedule.
-Schedules will only be available if your application is complete and all of your required documentation is in the WREB office.
+A: Clinical schedules will be posted to your wreb.org profile, approximately four weeks prior to the first day of the exam.
+This schedule will include the specific assigned times for the Endodontic and Prosthodontic exams and your Candidate ID.
+You will need your username and password to access your schedule.
+Schedules will only be available if your application is complete and all of your required documentation is received in the WREB office.

-Q: Can I change my assigned time for the Endodontics exam?
+Q: Can I change my assigned time for the Endodontics and Prosthodontics exams?

-Q: Where do I purchase the arches for the Endo section of the exam?
+Q: Where do I purchase the arches for the Endodontic and Prosthodontics section of the exam?

 A: We suggest that you do not purchase any arches until you have reviewed the Exam Site Information for the exam site you will be testing at.
-The information will identify the type of mounting in the Endodontic lab at the exam site.
-The Exam Site Information will tell you if the arch is available directly through the school’s dental supply store, or you may purchase the arches from Acadental (http://www.acadental.com), or Columbia (http://www.columbiadentoform.com).
-Candidates are responsible for supplying their own Endo arches, extra sextants, trays, etc.
+Exam Site Information is available at wreb.org.
+The information will identify the type of mounting in the Sim lab at the exam site.
+The Exam Site Information will tell you if the arch is available directly through the school’s dental supply store, or you may purchase the arches from Acadental (http://www.acadental.com/wreb).
+Candidates are responsible for supplying their own Endodontics arches, extra sextants, trays, etc. Please read the Candidate Guide for more information.

-Q: When will I receive the results of the dental exam?
+Q: When will I receive the final results of the dental exam?

-A: WREB results will be posted online within approximately 2-4 weeks after the exam.
-You will be notified by email once results have been uploaded to your WREB account and ready for viewing.
+A: WREB final results will be posted online to your WREB account within approximately 2-4 weeks after the exam.
+You will be notified by email once results have been uploaded and ready for viewing.
 You can access them by logging in using your username and password.
 Exam results are not given by phone, fax or e-mail.
 For your privacy and for security reasons, there are no exceptions to this policy.

 Q: If I do not pass the WREB exam, can I retake it?
 What do I need to submit?